YourRoots Logo

 Children(s): Elizabeth Cameron, Robert Cameron, Peter Cameron, Samuel Cameron, Anthony Cameron, Frank Cameron, Waitus Cameron, unknown Cameron, Frank Cameron, Betsy Cameron

-The birth of Henry Cameron took place in 1792 in Virginia, to Bryant Cameron and Sarah McCutcheon.
-Henry Cameron married Margaret Gibson and Jenny Cameron, and together they had Elizabeth Jane Cameron, Robert Cameron, Peter Cameron, Samuel M Cameron, Anthony Cameron, Frank Cameron, Waitus "Sank" Cameron, unknown Cameron, Frank Cameron and Betsy or Elizabeth Cameron.
-Henry Cameron's death occurred in 1860 in Williamsburg, South Carolina, United States.
+Henry Cameron was born in 1792 in Virginia, the child of Bryant Cameron and Sarah McCutcheon.
+Henry Cameron married Margaret Gibson, Jenny Cameron, and had children including Elizabeth Jane Cameron, Robert Cameron, Peter Cameron, Samuel M Cameron, Anthony Cameron, Frank Cameron, Waitus "Sank" Cameron, unknown Cameron, Frank Cameron, Betsy or Elizabeth Cameron.
+Henry Cameron passed away in 1860 in Williamsburg, South Carolina, United States.

 Find more search results for Henry Cameron